What to expect from a lender valuation

 What is a lender valuation?

-Covering two aspects, the lender valuation or mortgage valuation is an essential step in the mortgage application process and is carried out by a qualified surveyor.
+Covering two aspects, the lender valuation or mortgage valuation is an essential step in the mortgage application process and is carried out by a chartered surveyor.

 Firstly, the surveyor will value the property based on their knowledge of the local area and other similar properties that have recently sold.
 This figure might be different from what you’ve agreed to purchase the property at, but is a fair market value for the property.